craigthomas/CoCo3Java/README.md

 ## Compiling

-Simply copy the source files to a directory of your choice.
-In addition to the source, you will need the following required software packages:

-- Java JDK 8 1.8.0 u141 or later
+You will need a copy of the Java Development Kit (JDK) version 8 or greater installed in to compile the JAR file.
+I strongly recommend using an open-source licensed JDK build (GPL v2 with Classpath Exception), available at [https://adoptopenjdk.net](https://adoptopenjdk.net) and install OpenJDK 8 or OpenJDK 11.

 To build the project, switch to the root of the source directory, and type: